See a Launch and So Much More

 But, there’s no need to worry, this is the Space Coast!
 There’s plenty of space-oriented activities to make your Rocket Launch Experience one you’ll remember forever – even if the rocket never leaves the launch pad.
 Check out our list of must-dos to make the most of your Space Coast rocket launch experience.

-First, make sure you download our Launch Console app for a current launch schedule and launch update notifications.
+First, make sure you download The Space Coast Launches app for a current launch schedule and launch update notifications.
 With 24 hour and 5-minute launch notifications, a live stream of the launch, and even a compass to make sure you’re looking in the right direction, it’s a great app to utilize on a rocket launch getaway!

 Finding the best place to view one of the Space Coast’s spectacular launches isn’t difficult, you can see a launch from anywhere on the Space Coast.
 Using this interactive map, you can filter out locations from NASA-suggested viewing spots, prime spots for night launch viewings, hotels with great views, and other popular and unexpected viewing locations.
 Check out the map, see where you’re staying, and find a great launch viewing location that’s perfect for you!

 This map also includes some amazing and unique launch viewing experiences you may have not considered.
 Did you know you can see a launch from the beautiful waters of the Indian River Lagoon on the Space Coast?
 Imagine gliding among the manatees through the Thousand Islands Conservation Area as you look up to see a payload heading to the stars!
 Eco-tour operators like Cocoa Beach Dolphin Tours and DolFun Tours often create special tours for launches.
 Kayak tours like Fin Expeditions, A Day Away Kayak, and Cocoa Kayaking also offer a launch experience.
-Sail Cocoa Beach will take you out on a catamaran!
 Saving this map to your Google Places will also give you an idea of what else is in the area to explore once the rocket has left the atmosphere, or if it stays planted on its pad.

 There is no better way to get an immersive and total space experience than coupling your rocket launch excursion with a trip to the Kennedy Space Center Visitor Complex.
 Launch viewing packages are an unforgettable experience because you can’t get any closer – you’re mere miles from the launch pads!
 These packages are available in addition to daily admission and limited in quantity.
 Make sure you check their website for ticket availability and more information if you’d like to plan your launch experience at the Kennedy Space Center Visitor Complex.